idelchi/slot/README.md

 ## Data Storage

 Slots are stored in YAML format at `~/.config/slot/slots.yaml`.
+Location can be overridden with the `--config` flag or `SLOTS_FILE` environment variable.

 ## Shell Integration